 Course Objective Program Learning Goal Students will be able to engage in analytical reasoning to break Critical Thinking problems into their component parts; identify important patterns by analyzing data; and test for assumptions behind models.
-Student can apply science and business principles to analyze and Critical and Creative interpret data, using analytic and computer-based techniques.
-Thinking Students will be able to present written results from their analyses by Written Communication relating those back to the business issues that demonstrate a mastery of language and mechanics.

-Students will be able to present their results orally using a message that is well organized, concise and quickly understandable by business professionals.
-Oral Communication Students will be able to use appropriate tools and technologies for data visualization and statistical model building Technology Skills
+Students will be able to able to demonstrate an advanced knowledge of Decision Analyses business vocabulary, processes, environment, and practices appropriate to MBA students.
+Students will be able to present written results from their analyses by Written Communication relating those back to the business issues that demonstrate a mastery of language and mechanics.
+Students will be able to present their results orally using a message Oral Communication that is well organized, concise and quickly understandable by business professionals.
+Students will be able to use appropriate tools and technologies for data Technology Skills visualization and statistical model building